 People who have had problems with prescription drug misuse or abuse in the past may show signs of relapsing if they misuse Lipitor.
 While statin medications do not cause euphoric feelings or intoxication, someone still may compulsively misuse this drug.
 If you want to stop using this medication, talk with your doctor.
 If you feel you have relapsed and have been misusing medications, there are treatment programs available to help you.

 Lipitor may be a helpful medication.
 This does not mean that it cannot or will not be misused or abused.
-If you have a prior history of substance abuse, be sure to talk with your doctor about what you can do to address your substance abuse while managing your cholesterol levels.Your doctor may help keep you healthy and safe.
+If you have a prior history of substance use disorder, be sure to talk with your doctor about what you can do to address your substance use disorder while managing your cholesterol levels.Your doctor may help keep you healthy and safe.